CEA-COSMIC/ModOpt/CONTRIBUTING.md

 Users are of course welcome to ask any question relating to ModOpt and we will endeavour to reply as soon as possible.

-These issues should include the `question` label.
+These issues should include the `help wanted` label.

 ### Installation Issues